ajschleg/Banker-s-Algorithm/README.md

 and refer to them as Allocation i and Need i .
 The vector Allocation i specifies the resources currently allocated to process P i ; the vector Need i specifies the additional resources that process P i may still request to complete its task.

+This programming assignment combines three separate topics:
+(1) multithreading, (2) preventing race conditions, and (3) deadlock avoidance.

+# The Banker
+The banker will consider requests from n customers for m resources types.

+# The Customers
+Create n customer threads that request and release resources from the bank.
+The customers will continually loop, requesting and then releasing random numbers of resources.
+The customers’ requests for resources will be bounded by their respective values in the need array.
+The banker will grant a request if it satisfies the safety algorithm outlined in Section 7.5.3.1.
+If a request does not leave the system in a safe state, the banker will deny it.